-Root canal Treatment is also referred to as an endodontic treatment.
+Root canal Treatment in Pune is also referred to as an endodontic treatment.
 It is usually performed by an Endodontist or a root canal specialist.
 Root canal involves removal of decayed, infected part of tooth and filling it with permanent cement followed by placement of suitable prosthesis.

 Root Canal treatment is indicated in tooth infected secondary to caries or trauma and this is best diagnosed on patient history.
 Symptoms, clinical examination, pulp testing tests and dental x-rays.